Danniella Westbrook: Early career

 Westbrook started off modelling at the age of seven for the supermarket Asda.
-She went on to launch Next's children's fashionware, became the face of highstreet store "Tammy Girl", took part in a Weetabix campaign and featured in advertisements for Opel cars and Coca-Cola.
-Later she did modelling alongside her younger brother Jay.
+She went on to launch Next's children's fashionware, became the face of high street store Tammy Girl, took part in a Weetabix campaign and featured in advertisements for Opel cars and Coca-Cola.
+Later, she did modelling, alongside her younger brother Jay.
 She progressed into acting, appearing as a child thief in Melvyn Bragg's London Programme and the West End production of Joseph and the Amazing Technicolor Dreamcoat.
 She appeared in the music video for the song "The Invisible Man" by Queen and had a minor role in Grange Hill.
-At the age of eleven she appeared as an extra in BBC soap opera EastEnders, roller skating across the soap's setting of Albert Square.
-At the time her local paper published her picture with the punchline "who knows, one day she may be the show's star!".
+At the age of eleven, she appeared as an extra in BBC soap opera EastEnders, roller skating across the soap's setting of Albert Square.
+At the time, her local paper published her picture with the punchline "who knows, one day she may be the show's star!".